disseny-de-software/tutorial_acs_md/tutorial_acs_md.md

 This tutorial has three goals:
 - learn how to make a simple user interface in Flutter
-- build the code base of the ACS app that you have to do third milestone of the practicum
+- build the code base of the client app that you have to do in the third milestone of the practicum
 - make the starting point for a flutter exercise

 Code base means that some parts of the code you'll probably want to keep them, but others related to the user interface appearance, will definitely be changed.